rodrigoruas/active_record_522/README.md

-## ActiveRecord boilerplate
+## ActiveRecord basics boilerplate

-This is a minimalist implementation of ActiveRecord with one `Restaurant` model, part of [Karr examples](https://github.com/lewagon/karr-examples)
+This is a minimalist implementation of ActiveRecord with one `Restaurant` model to make a live-code demo, part of [Karr examples](https://github.com/lewagon/karr-examples)

 - clone the repo
 - run `rake db:create` to create your db